CDCgov/prime-public-health-data-infrastructure/docs/decisions/0012-initial-file-format.md

 - More control for consumers to get the exact data that they need.

 Cons:
-- High infrastructure costs by needing devleops to stand up the resources and maintain it
+- High infrastructure costs by needing develops to stand up the resources and maintain it
 - Likely a more complex initial setup for security for STLTs to access the data they want.

 ## Decision Outcome